 Despite our best efforts we still had too many picking mistakes – wrong quantities, mixing right -vs.- left-hand parts (they looked identical at a glance) and other problems.
 Then the teams hit on a strategy – pick and place outgoing in your area – and then audit your neighbor’s picked orders.
 This way a ‘different set of eyes’ would review what was picked.
 Since we set up our recognition system to reward only total stockroom performance overall for all shifts, it was not hard to get the unionized workers to take pride in getting it right.

 We did so well in our stock room that we were asked to also take responsibility for the work-In-progress (WIP) areas – where the door trim was built.
 This presented another whole set of problems.
-Production was given incentives to produce product – quickly and little else.
+Production was given incentives to produce a product – quickly and little else.
 Worrying about parts that fell on the floor (and damaged – unusable) was not their concern.
 When sweeping up, parts (especially small ones) would mysteriously disappear.
 Who wanted to waste valuable “production time” filling out scrap tickets?
 We knew this because our ERP system tracked WIP balances and netted pick lists to the difference between the kit requirements in aggregate and the WIP balance, telling us only to pick enough to finish the production scheduled on each shift.
 Then when we got calls for parts we would then simply ask them for the damaged parts they could not use.
-This made for some contentious moments for awhile.
+This made for some contentious moments for a while.

 Later we were able to form a cross-functional effort with production that tracked and rewarded WIP balance accuracies as being as important as the stockroom levels.
 This led to some cooperative problem-solving on why parts were hitting the floor in the production processes.
 Rethinking how we measured everyone’s performance to include accountability for parts usage in production paid off big time.
 This is a common trait good implementers of Lean concepts master – hitting on the right balanced metrics.